After death logistics

 There are several important reasons to report a death to Medicare as soon as possible:

-- To Prevent Identity Theft or Fraudulent Medical Claims: Keeping Medicare records accurate ensures that no one can use the deceased person’s identity or health benefits illegally.
+• To Prevent Identity Theft or Fraudulent Medical Claims: Keeping Medicare records accurate helps ensure that no one can use the deceased person’s identity or health benefits illegally.

-Prompt reporting keeps both financial and medical records in order, helping protect the estate and simplifying the closure of government accounts.
+Prompt reporting is essential to keeping both financial and medical records in order, protecting the estate, and simplifying the closure of government accounts.

 How Do You Notify Medicare of a Death?